Melbourne Bankruptcy Lawyer

 However, the reality of the situation is often not so bleak.
 If your score is already especially low, there might not be much room for it to fall due to a bankruptcy filing.
 Over the long term, filing for bankruptcy could have a positive impact on your credit score by enabling you to make your payments to your creditors on time in the future.

-Types of Bankruptcy Cases
+Types of Bankruptcy Cases that Melbourne Residents May File

 There are several different types of bankruptcies under federal law.
-Each different type of bankruptcy case is covered in a different chapter of the bankruptcy code.
+Each type of bankruptcy case is covered in a different chapter of the bankruptcy code.
 The types of bankruptcies that are a common option for most individuals are Chapter 7 and Chapter 13.

 Chapter 7 bankruptcy involves liquidation as a means of addressing bankruptcy, according to the United States Courts.
 This type of case is intended for those individuals without any assets to pay back their creditors.